Integrating Sources into Your Research Paper

 - Analysis of source material: your response, interpretations, or arguments regarding the source material should introduce or follow it.
 When incorporating source material into your paper, relate your source and analysis back to your original thesis.

-For more help with integrating sources into your paper, contact the UNR Writing Center.
+For more help with integrating sources into your paper, contact the University of Nevada, Reno Writing Center.

 Rowling, J.K.
 Harry Potter and the Sorcerer's Stone.
 A.A.
 Levine Books, 1998.